-Leveraging Educational Assistance Partnership (LEAP).
+Leveraging Educational Assistance Partnership

+(LEAP).
 This is a three-partner program of federal, state, and university funding.
 Students with a high financial need may receive this particular form of funding.
 It is restricted to residents of Arizona.
-The maximum grant for 2002-2003 was \$1,250.
+The maximum grant for 2003-2004 was \$1,500.

 Student Aid Trust Grant.
 Provided in partnership between ASU students and the state legislature, these funds are provided primarily to resident, undergraduate or underrepresented students with a high financial need.
-The maximum grant for 2002-2003 was \$2,000.
+The maximum grant for 2003-2004 was \$2,000.

 University Grants.
-University grants are generally reserved as the last grant program to be used to resolve a student's need.
-Funded by the university, grants are available for both resident and non-resident students.
-The maximum grant awards for 2002-2003 were \$2,000.
+University grants are generally reserved as the last grant programs used to resolve a student's need.
+Funded by the university, these grants are available for both resident and non-resident students.
+The maximum grant awards for 2003-2004 were \$2,000.